oradbsec/AskTomDBSecurity/2023-01/README.md

 Interested in beta testing Oracle's latest long term release of Oracle Database?
 Sign up at https://tinyurl.com/OracleBeta

+# Unified Auditing

+This is the year to switch from traditional auditing to Unified Auditing!

+- Traditional to Unified Audit Syntax Converter - Generate Unified Audit Policies from Current Traditional Audit Configuration (Doc ID 2909718.1)

 # Oracle Transparent Data Encryption (TDE) enhancements in 2022